ohthatmarissa/budgety/README.md

 ## Setup/Installation Requirements

 1. Clone this repository
-2. Download and install Node.js and Node package manager
-3. In command line, in the project main, use command $ npm install
-4. When finished loading use command $ npm run build
-5. When finished building use command $ npm run start to populate project in current browser
+2. Open in code editor
+3. Open Index.html in browser
-6. Enjoy!
+4. Enjoy!

 ## Known Bugs
 * No known bugs at this time.